 Heels of shoes must be limited, to ensure they are safe around the school site.
 As a guide, heels should be no more than 1 and 3/4 inches.

-Boots are not acceptable footwear.
+All types of boots, including ankle boots, are not acceptable footwear.
 If boots are worn to school due to weather conditions, these should be changed for school shoes once students arrive at school.

 Socks must be plain black, ankle or below knee length, and not patterned.
 If a footsie sock is worn, then it must be black.